alirezabahram7/wallet-microeservice/README.md

 2) Build and start the Docker containers:
  `docker-compose up -d --build`

-3) Run the database migrations: `docker-compose exec app php artisan migrate`
+3) Run the database migrations and seeders: `docker-compose exec app php artisan migrate --seed`

 4) The available API endpoints are: